AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 :math:`\hat{\boldsymbol{U}}^D_{i,j,k+\frac{1}{2}}` and
 :math:`\hat{\boldsymbol{U}}^{U}_{i,j,k+\frac{1}{2}}`, respectively.

+..
+FIXME?
+It appears that for use_forces_in_trans, they're added both before upwinding to define the advective velocity AND before upwinding to define the transverse velocities.
+That doesn't quite seem right...

 In this upwinding procedure we first define a normal advective velocity on the face
 (suppressing the :math:`({i,j+\frac{1}{2},k})` spatial indices on front and back